 Jamie and Clyde Leach formed Leachco in 1988, a few months after their then-seven-month-old Alex nearly fell out of a restaurant highchair.
 Jamie was alarmed, but she quickly repurposed her purse strap to safely secure Alex to the chair.

 Leachco was born specifically out of a concern for the safety of babies.
 So naturally the Leaches have been vigilant about product safety since day one.
-The Leaches are especially cognizant about the risks associated with sleeping infants.
+The Leaches are especially cognizant of the risks associated with sleeping infants.
 Each Podster® comes with explicit instructions and warnings for use only with awake and supervised infants.

 The claim is absurd: Consumers can ignore the warnings on any product.
 If CPSC’s logic were applied broadly, it would eliminate virtually every product from the market.